-Asian markets were mixed Thursday as Chinese data showing manufacturing activity in the world's number two economy picked up in March, while Tokyo was lifted by renewed weakness in the yen.
+Asian markets mostly climbed Thursday after data showed manufacturing activity in the world's number two economy picked up strongly in March, while Tokyo was lifted by renewed weakness in the yen.

 Traders are also keeping an eye on developments in Europe, where officials in Cyprus will present later in the day a revised fund-raising plan to help it access crucial bailout cash.

 Wall Street provided a positive lead after the US Federal Reserve kept its huge stimulus measures in place and said the economy has shown signs of picking up.

 Tokyo climbed 1.20 percent by the break, Seoul added 0.30 percent, Hong Kong was up 0.33 percent and Shanghai climbed 0.10 percent while Sydney was 0.18 percent lower.

 Confidence was given a boost after HSBC bank released preliminary figures showing a healthy rise in the manufacturing sector.

 HSBC's China Manufacturing Purchasing Managers Index rose to 51.7 in March, compared with 50.4 in February.
 A reading above 50 indicates expansion and anything below points to contraction.